Updated:

 Young people's mental health has become a significant concern in today's society, especially in schools, where hundreds of students struggle with their mental wellbeing every day.
 The latest statistics show us that 1 in 6 young people are suffering from mental health problems.
 Many students suffer from symptoms of anxiety, depression and stress, this impacts on academic performance, behaviour and attendance.

-As part of any whole-school approach to mental health, it is important schools are proactive in creating safe spaces where students can get help and support to identify, manage and prevent mental health problems.
+As part of any whole-school approach to wellbeing , it is important schools are proactive in creating safe spaces where students can get help and support to identify, manage and prevent mental health problems.

 That's why here at Worth-it we're excited about the increase of Wellbeing Hubs in secondary schools.
-These Hubs are essential to supporting student mental health in schools by providing the much-needed support, education, resources, and prevention measures that students need to promote wellbeing and protect mental health.
+These Hubs are essential to supporting student inclusion and welbeing in schools by providing the much-needed support, education, resources, and prevention measures that students need to promote wellbeing, increase access to school and protect mental health.

-Wellbeing Hubs are safe spaces that students can use to access support from trained members of staff, mental health professionals.
-They also provide access to essential coping strategies and practical resources related to promoting wellbeing and protecting mental health.
+Wellbeing Hubs (also now known as Inclusion Bases) are safe spaces that students can use to access targeted support from trained members of staff, SEND or mental health professionals.
+They also provide access to essential coping strategies and practical resources related to promoting wellbeing and protecting mental health and supporting a range of needs for disadvantaged and vulnerable students.

 School Wellbeing Hubs are staffed by trained members of school staff and professionals who can help students cope with problems such as anxiety, stress, depression, and academic pressure.
-These hubs aim to prevent mental health problems before they escalate and provide essential resources for students who require immediate attention to address any mental health needs.
+These hubs aim to provide targeted support and early intervention to prevent barriers to learning or attendance problems before they escalate and provide essential resources for students who require immediate attention to address any mental health needs.

 This article answers key questions about school Wellbeing Hubs and also demonstrates the effective practice of Parkwood E-ACT in Sheffield and the work they have done to develop and embed their Wellbeing Hub that 300 students access for mental health and wellbeing support.